e-maginer/emaginer-marketplace/docker/containerizing-manual.md

 4.Spawn the API container:
     - WebStorm: run the docker configuration as in the below screenshot to test a containerized version of the application.
 This will create/re-build an image based on the provided Dockerfile and then spawn a container off this image.
-The DockerfileDev is authored to call the script 'npm un dev' which invokes nodemon, that is, we are having our application run in a container with a host volume containing the application code and nodemon detect any code change and autmatically restart node.js.
+The DockerfileDev is authored to call the script 'npm run dev' which invokes nodemon, that is, we are having our application run in a container with a host volume containing the application code and nodemon detect any code change and autmatically restart node.js.
     ![WebStorm Docker Configurations](WS-Docker-configuration.png)
     - Dev: -v $(pwd):/emaginer-app maps the current directory in the Docker host to the emaginer-app folder in the container to avoid copying the code for each change
     ``